Statue Of Liberty Tickets And Tours

 • Avoid the weekend: Try to go Monday through Friday and preferably in the morning.

-• Lockers: When you arrive at the Liberty Island pier, you will walk a little and arrive at the foot of the Statue of Liberty.
+• Lockers: When you arrive at the Liberty Island pier, you will walk a short distance and arrive at the foot of the Statue of Liberty.
 Before accessing the statue's pedestal, you will need to leave your belongings in a locker (except for your cell phone, camera and wallet) at the lockers at the base of the statue.

 • Don't forget to carry loose change: Lockers cost 25 cents, so remember to bring loose change (or bills for the change machines).

-• Bring the essentials: To climb the Statue of Liberty's crown, you will have to leave all your belongings in the lockers except for the ticket and your camera.
+• Bring the essentials: To climb the Statue of Liberty's crown, you will need to leave all your belongings in the lockers except for the ticket and your camera.
 For this reason, I recommend that on this visit you go with the essentials and nothing else.

 • Visit Ellis Island: As I mentioned before, once you finish visiting the Statue of Liberty, you can return to the Liberty Island pier and, if the beautiful views of Manhattan allow you to get away, you can get on the ferry to Ellis Island, a must-see.